-INFO 1420 Introduction to rogramming in C#
+INFO 1420 Introduction to Programming

+in C# 4 credits

-rogramming in C#4 creditsThis course uses C# to write computer programs to run in the Microsoft Windows environment.
+This course uses C# to write computer programs to run in the Microsoft Windows environment.
 Includes writing, testing, and debugging of programs.
 (45/45/0/0)

-INFO 1440 Advanced Programming in C# 3 credits This course uses C# to write computer programs to run in the Microsoft Windows environment.
+INFO 1440 Advanced Programming in C# 3 credits

+This course uses C# to write computer programs to run in the Microsoft Windows environment.
 Includes proper design and implementation of advanced programming concepts including database CRUD functions, ADO.Net, web forms, XAML, Xamarin, and LINQ.
 Prerequisite: INFO 1420 (45/0/0/0)

-INFO 1450 Programming in RPG IV 5 credits This course uses the RPG IV programming language to write programs which run in an IBM iSeries operating environment.
+INFO 1450 Programming in RPG IV 5 credits

+This course uses the RPG IV programming language to write programs which run in an IBMi operating environment.
 Students will design, code, test, and debug programs.
 Corequisite: INFO1150 (45/90/0/0)

-INFO 1500 Interactive RPG and Subfiles3 creditsScreen formatting and the use of subfiles for the iSeries computer system.
+INFO 1500 Interactive RPG and Subfiles 3 credits

+Screen formatting and the use of subfiles for the IBMi computer system.
 Students will design, code, test, and debug programs.
 Prerequisite: INFO 1150 AND INFO 1450 (30/45/0/0)

-INFO 1600 Personal Computer
+INFO 1600 Personal Computer Systems

-Systems Maintenance and Repair 3 credits Introduction to the maintenance, upgrading, and repair of personal computer systems.
+Maintenance and Repair

+Introduction to the maintenance, upgrading, and repair of personal computer systems.
 This course prepares the student for taking CompTIA's A+ Core hardware certification test.
-Lecture and lab experience on system hardware such as mother boards and memory, hard and floppy disk drives, expansion boards, video circuits, printers, monitors, power supplies, and I O devices.
+Lecture and lab experience on system hardware such as mother boards and memory, hard disk drives, expansion boards, video circuits, printers, monitors, power supplies, and I O devices.
 Corequisite: INFO1610 (45/0/0/0)

-INFO 1610 Personal Computer Systems Maintenance and Repair Lab 1 credit Lab experience for INFO 1600.
+INFO 1610 Personal Computer Systems

+Maintenance and Repair Lab

+Lab experience for INFO 1600.
 (0/45/0/0)

-INFO 1700 Introduction to Internet
+INFO 1700 Introduction to Internet 1 credit